anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.2"></a>
 ## 4.2 Host OS

-In order for a Host OS to be compliant with this Reference Architecture it must meet the following requirements:
+In order for a Host OS to be compliant with this Reference Architecture, it must meet all of the following requirements:
 - A deb/rpm compatible distribution of Linux (this must be used for the master nodes, and can be used for worker nodes).
 - A version of the Linux kernel that is [compatible with kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/implementation-details/#kubeadm-init-workflow-internal-design) - this has been chosen as the baseline because kubeadm is focussed on installing and managing the lifecycle of Kubernetes and nothing else, hence it is easily integrated into higher-level and more complete tooling for the full lifecycle management of the infrastructure, cluster add-ons, etc.
 - Windows Server 2019 (this can be used for worker nodes, but be aware of the [limitations](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#limitations)).